 There's no denying gin's time in the sun isn't going anywhere.
-No longer destined for your grandma’s top shelf, this humble spirit is well and truly having a moment on the drinks scene, and local Kiwi distillers are leading the charge.
+No longer destined for your grandma’s top shelf, this humble spirit is well and truly having more than a moment on the drinks scene, and local Kiwi distillers are leading the charge.

 From flavoured numbers to classic craft bottles and colour-changing concoctions, here are nine New Zealand-made gins that will turn your typical G&T on its head.
 You can thank us later.

 Scapegrace Black Gin

 The new kid on the block is already breaking the g-internet from day one.
 From award-winning Kiwi gin brand Scapegrace (formerly Rogue Society), this number boasts something so special that it sold out on the first day.
 The naturally black liquor offers a blend of Aronia berry, saffron, pineapple, butterfly pea and sweet potato, making it sippable straight from the bottle.
 But the addition of tonic water is where the magic really happens, transforming the black gin into a moody purple tone right before your eyes.
 Garnish with an apple slice and you’re set to sip.

 The boys at Blush (yes, lads are behind this stunning pink gin) have been cooking up something special since the release of their first bottle of Rhubarb Gin back in the summer of 2017.
 A few years on and they’ve added to the line-up Boysenberry Gin and Hot Toddy Gin.
 Packaged in a particularly ‘gram-worthy bottle, this triple-distilled, handcrafted tipple is best served with premium tonic, garnished with frozen berries and rosemary.